telliott99/smallprojects/security.md

 * I do not use Adobe Reader.
 I cannot caution you strongly enough against its use.

 * You must be certain that any app you do use can be trusted.
-If you enter a username and password for a bad actor, you are probably *pwned*, and there is no reliable recovery from that save following the first option above.* I use and highly recommend [LittleSnitch](https://www.obdev.at/products/littlesnitch/index.html), which monitors network connections.
+If you enter a username and password for a bad actor, you are probably *pwned*, and **there is no reliable recovery from that save following the first option above**.* I use and highly recommend [LittleSnitch](https://www.obdev.at/products/littlesnitch/index.html), which monitors network connections.
 I am careful not to allow connections that I don't know the reason for.* I am also currently evaluating [BlockBlock](https://objective-see.com/products/blockblock.html) from Objective-See, and they have a number of other innovative products.

-(I stopped using BlockBlock because it bricks macOS updates, and I keep forgetting to turn it off before starting an update).
+(Update:  I stopped using BlockBlock because it bricks macOS updates, and I keep forgetting to turn it off before starting an update).

 * I do not have Sharing enabled, and do not login in remotely.
 If you need such capabilities you should learn to generate Public/Private key pairs and use `ssh`.